When I traveled to Switzerland I planned our itinerary to a tee. I think I was well-prepared for two weeks of train travel in Switzerland.

-Ok, there has to be some money surprises in Switzerland.
-But as Switzerland is notorious famous for being very expensive, I wasn’t that surprised about the price level.
+Ok, there have to be some money surprises in Switzerland.
+But as Switzerland is notoriously famous for being very expensive, I wasn’t that surprised about the price level.
 I was well prepared, but some things did stand out and surprised me (a little).

 You can pay everywhere with your credit card

-Small pack of gum at a kiosk?
+A small pack of gum at a kiosk?
 Credit card.
 2 euro bus ticket?
-The machines accepts credit cards.
+The machines accept credit cards.
 Supermarkets?
 Pay with your credit card.

 For most countries in Europe, it is not standard that you can pay these things with your credit card.
 Sometimes there is a machine that accepts it, sometimes it is cash only.
 But not in Switzerland.
 I felt credit cards were widely accepted, even for small purchases.

-Even the dreaded American Express credit card was (almost) everywhere excepted.
-But, I was unpleasantly surprised when I saw they had the very bad exchange rate AND they added commission to all transactions with the card.
+Even the dreaded American Express credit card was accepted (almost) everywhere.
+But, I was unpleasantly surprised when I saw they had a very bad exchange rate AND they added commission to all transactions with the card.
 Maybe I should have looked into that before I left home but I was not amused.
-I’m going to cancel my Amex card soon as it sucks big time for payments in Europe, but as I know many American have this card.
-If you plan to travel to Switzerland, I’d say, Amex is widely accepted.
+I’m going to cancel my Amex card soon as it sucks big time for payments in Europe.
+But since I know that many Americans have this card, I’d say, if you plan to travel to Switzerland, the Amex card is widely accepted.

 Although Switzerland is expensive, some items were relatively cheap

-I expected travel in Switzerland to be expensive.
+I expected traveling in Switzerland would be expensive.
 Everything was roughly 10% to 20% more expensive than at home, with some remarkable exceptions.

 I don’t smoke, but I saw that a pack of cigarettes in Switzerland costs 7.50 (CHF).
-As that’s the same price as here, they are actually 10% cheaper than back home.
+Since a pack over here costs 7.50 euros, they are actually 10% cheaper in Switzerland than back home.

 Same goes for hard liquor.
 Same price level as at home.
 So with an exchange rate of 1.10, it was actually 10% cheaper than where I live.